Ondrej Rigo: Murders

 Rigo left for Bratislava, Slovakia the day following the murder.
-His killings continued with the murder of Terézia R. (88) inside a retirement home in Bratislava, on 6 October 1990.
+His killings continued with the murder of TeréziaR.
+(88) inside a retirement home in Bratislava, on 6October 1990.
 He bludgeoned her with his fist while she was sleeping.
-The retirement home reported prayer books, a rosary and 4000 Kčs as missing.
+The retirement home reported prayer books, a rosary and 4,000 Kčs as missing.
 Underneath the balcony, the police found some Dutch coins and cigarette butts with Rigo's DNA on them.